Professional guidance in separation and divorce

 Learn more about child support.

-Parenting Plan: Care and Upbringing of Children
+Parenting Plan: Care and Upbringing of Minor Children

 In the event of a divorce involving children, it is mandatory to draft a parenting plan.
 This plan outlines agreements regarding the care and upbringing of the children, including visitation arrangements, holidays, and educational decisions.
 The parenting plan is essential to ensure that both parents continue to play a clear role in the children’s lives.